 Volkswagen to Pay $2.8B Criminal Fine in Emissions Scandal

-DETROIT (CN) – A federal judge on Friday ordered Volkswagen to pay $2.8 billion in criminal penalties after the automaker admitted last month to illegally calibrating diesel engines so they could get around U.S. pollution rules.
+DETROIT (CN) – A federal judge ordered Volkswagen to pay $2.8 billion in criminal penalties Friday after the automaker admitted last month to illegally calibrating diesel engines so they could get around U.S. pollution rules.

 The fine was part of a $4.3 billion plea agreement with the federal government that was drafted in January.
 The auto giant officially pleaded guilty in March.